Lyrenhex/Verum-Server/README.md

 ## Running a Node

-You may use this if you wish, but be aware that it is still early in development and may not actually work as it should do eventually.

 These instructions require Node.JS to be installed on your system, and that you have already cloned the repository.

 1. Run `npm install` to install required dependencies (`verum`).